jkasanjian/image-compressor/README.md

 This Python 3 application can compress a png image to a smaller black and white using singular value decomposition.

-The image is converted to black in white, then into a matrix with each element having the black intensity value of a pixel, and operated on using self implemented Matrix and Vector classes.
+The image is converted to black in white (if it isn't already), and then turned into a matrix with each element having the black intensity value of a pixel, and operated on using self implemented Matrix and Vector classes.
 The program uses image.py to convert the png file to pixel values.